-You can switch between different types of posts and choose between a bunch of “Call to action” buttons – exactly like a regular Facebook post.
+You can switch between different types of posts and choose between a bunch of call to action buttons – exactly like a regular Facebook post.

 From here, you can also define all the elements that you need on how to advertise on Facebook.
 You can specify everything on these Facebook posts from the target audience, demographics, and your message.
-You can also define the specifics of your budget, like any FB ad.
+You can also define the specifics of your budget, like any Facebook ad.

 Remember to stick to your advertising best practices, and you should be good to go.